Klicken Sie auf den unteren Button, um den Inhalt von Hubspot zu laden.

 3. Wolfgang can then use the Modeler to add details to the process using BPMN 2.0 elements.

 Wolfgang opted for a professional process management with BPMN 2.0; he will initially be in charge of the process investigation and documentation at aMIDzon so he decides to organize some training on how to use the Modeler.
-He and his core team decide on a BPMN 2.0 online course run by the MID Academy and found an online course for process modelers in Bpanda.
+He and his core team decide on a BPMN 2.0 online course run by MID and found an online course for process modelers in Bpanda.

 Bpanda Prozessmanagement Preview BPM-Doku Guide